Samsung Galaxy Z Flip Vs Moto Razr: The Better Foldable Phone?

 In this category, we also have the Moto Razr which is a foldable proposition and competes directly with what Samsung has to offer.

-Since we don’t have the phones in India let’s have a look at what both offer in terms of specifications and which is likely to be a better option to consider.
+Let’s have a look at what both offer in terms of specifications and which is likely to be a better option to consider.

 Design & Display